 5. Make Your Internal Communication Measurable

 Communicators write, create, and speak for a living.
 But for an organization’s leaders, it’s numbers that do the talking.
-To prove the value of your internal communication, increase budgets, and show results, you need data to make your case.
+To prove the value of your communication, increase budgets, and show results, you need data to make your case.
 Luckily, collecting that data is easier than ever before.

-Built-in analytics tools for internal communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.
+Built-in analytics tools for communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.

 Such information will enable you to focus your efforts and discern where improvements need to be made.
 Analytics allow you to identify the most relevant articles and content, discover what kind of information is best received via video or text, or even whether making articles printable leads to higher levels of engagement.